ptmorris1/NtfyPwsh/README.md

 NtfyPwsh is a PowerShell module for sending notifications using the Ntfy service.
 This module allows you to send messages with various actions, attachments, and other customizations.

+## Change Log

+### NtfyPwsh 0.1.0
+* Initial Release of NtfyPwsh
+  * Used to send notifications to ntfy from PowerShell in a Module!
+---
+### NtfyPwsh 0.2.0
+* Added default parameter set.
+* Fixed some parameter set issues.
+---

 ## Installation

 The module is hosted on the [Powershell Gallery](https://www.powershellgallery.com/packages/NtfyPwsh)